tealtail/wildryde-terraform-serverless/README.md

 Terraform uses the `s3-static-host` module to create an S3 bucket for static site hosting and populates it with files for the project application.

+Use` terraform plan` to test and preview what kind of actions terraform will take as dry-run.
+If all the described changes are correct and AWS is configured correctly run `terraform apply`.
 The output from a successful `terraform apply` will include some important identifiers for the resources created and the URL to visit our new web application.

 You might notice a new file in the `serverless/` directory now.
 A part of the terraform provisioning will automate the creation and population of an `serverless/.env.json` file necessary for passing the created AWS cognito pool ARN over to `serverless/serverless.yml`, where it's used as an authorizer for our API method.

 ### Serverless Framework